Dor-Azriel/Boa/README.md

+# Summary

+This Shopify extension serves as a valuable tool for customers by providing them with the capability to save their orders for future reference.
+The extension is integrated with a MySQL database, ensuring secure and organized storage of order details.

+To configure the extension, users are required to set up the backend base URL.
+This is a straightforward process that involves accessing the console and inserting the appropriate URL into the BKND_URL variable found in the Checkout.jsx file.

 # Shopify App Template - Node

 This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using Node and React.
 It contains the basics for building a Shopify app.